 Lars is the Founder of Amplify and Co-Founder of HR Open Source.
 He’s spent 20 years in HR and recruiting building talent strategies for a broad range of companies and industries.
 He’s a writer with regular columns covering 21st Century HR in Fast Company and Forbes, co-author of Employer Branding for Dummies (Wiley, 2017), global speaker, and host of the 21st Century HR podcast.
 And he recently joined me on Punk Rock HR.

-Lars’s approach to HR is what I like to call HR-positive.
+Lars’s approach to HR and even PTO solutions is what I like to call HR-positive.
 Here is what he had to say about it:

 “I tend to interview leaders in companies that are making an impact and are doing innovative stuff.
 I’m not necessarily taking a 360-view of the field of HR, because I’m not interested in talking to people in legacy-oriented companies.
 I’m not interested in old-school HR.
 I don’t want to highlight what that looks like and how that feels.
 I want to focus on where things are going.
 I’m on the rosier side of the field.
 And that allows me to be more HR-positive.”